MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-app-catalog.md

 1. Make sure the **Enabled** checkbox is selected so that users are able to add this app to sites.

-1. If it appears, in the **Hosting Licenses** box, specify the number of licenses you think you'll need.
+1. If it appears, in the **Hosting Licenses** box, specify the number of licenses you think you need.

 1. Close the panel.